...

 Act Promptly and Clean Carpets Regularly

-I had a carpet cleaning job in Boulder last week which had a landing covered in cat urine.
+I had a carpet cleaning job in Erie last week which had a landing covered in cat urine.
 The cat urine was on the baseboards, carpet, pad and subfloor.
 The client was hoping that a simple carpet cleaning would do the trick.
 Bummer.
 If you keep up on pet stains and spray them with enzymes as they occur you can keep them in check as long as you clean the carpets on a regular basis.
 Using regular soap will only set the pet stains and not break down the pet odor molecules.